bcgov/aps-infra-platform/documentation/how-to/api-discovery.md

 ### Setup a Draft Dataset

-First, we need a draft dataset with metadata about your API.
+First, we need a DraftDataset with metadata about your API.
 This information helps consumers find your API in the Directory.
 If your API is already listed in the [BC Data Catalogue](https://catalogue.data.gov.bc.ca/), skip ahead to [Link Your Dataset to a Product](#link-your-dataset-to-a-product).

-Start by writing up a draft dataset in a local YAML file (if using the CLI) or JSON file (if using the API).
+Start by writing up a DraftDataset in a local YAML file (if using the CLI) or JSON file (if using the API).
 Here is the schema, omitting some optional fields:

 === "YAML Template (w/ field descriptions)"
     ```yaml